 Here’s a bit more design eye candy to convince you of the virtues of the Split Leaf Philodendron and her generous cuttings.

 Unlike the fiddle leaf fig, a split leaf philodendron (Monstera deliciosa) is known to be very easy to grow.
 Although in defense of the fiddle leaf, I’ve had no problem with the two I have in my house.
 I water both of them once a week and keep them next to a window with filtered light.
+If this is something that you are interested in learning more about how to look after this type of plant then click here.

 So what do you think?
 Willing to give this common tropical plant a chance?
 I believe she’s a plant with fringe benefits.
 Dare I say the new queen?